Tom Landry: Dismissal and legacy

-Meanwhile, Bright had suffered major losses in his banking, real estate, and oil businesses in the last three years; during the savings and loan crisis, Bright's Savings and Loan was taken over by the FSLIC.
-With most of the rest of his fortune tied up in the Cowboys, Bright was forced to put the Cowboys up for sale.
-In a better economic climate, Bright may have been able to hold on to the team, and Landry may have remained as coach.
-However, in 1990, Bright said he wanted to fire Landry himself as early as 1987, but Schramm told him that there was not a replacement ready to take over yet.
-Bright ultimately sold the team to Jerry Jones.
-One day after Jones closed on the purchase, he fired Landry.
-Jones hired Jimmy Johnson, his former teammate at the University of Arkansas, who had been serving as head coach of the University of Miami football team.
-Schramm was in tears at the press conference which announced the coaching change, and he was forced out as general manager shortly afterwards; Schramm and Landry had been together for 29 years since the Cowboys' inception in 1960.
+Meanwhile, Bright had suffered major losses in his banking, real estate, and oil businesses; during the savings and loan crisis, Bright's Savings and Loan was taken over by the FSLIC.
+With most of the rest of his fortune tied up in the Cowboys, Bright was forced to put the team up for sale.
+Bright ultimately sold the team to Jerry Jones, who fired Landry on February 25, 1989, one day after closing on the purchase.
+Jones hired Jimmy Johnson, his former teammate at the University of Arkansas, who had been serving as head coach at the University of Miami.
+Schramm was in tears at the press conference that announced the coaching change; he was forced out as general manager shortly afterwards.
+Schramm and Landry had been together for 29 years, each being the only person to serve in their respective position since the Cowboys' inception in 1960.
 When Landry met with his players two days later to tell them how much he would miss them, he began to cry, and the players responded with a standing ovation.
+He had spent 40 consecutive years at field level in the AAFC and NFL: five as a player (1949–53), two as a player-assistant coach (1954–55), four as an assistant coach (1956–59), and 29 as a head coach.

-Landry received an outpouring of public support after his firing.
-The city of Dallas, along with Cowboys fans everywhere, forgot about the team's decline during the 1980s and instead recalled the memories of the legend in the fedora who built the Cowboys from nothing to champions.
-Jones stated he did not give consideration to retaining Landry for even a season, as he said he would not have purchased the team unless he could hire Johnson as coach.
-Jones also did not discuss the matter with Landry before announcing the decision.
-Landry's unceremonious dismissal by Jones was denounced by football fans and media as totally lacking in class and respect, as pride and tradition were part of the Cowboys where great performance and loyal service were expected to be rewarded.
-Since the dismissal, Jones has indicated he regrets the process of Landry's firing and his role in it.
-In the years since, while most fans retain their support for the team, there persists significant levels of resentment towards Jones over the mistreatment of Landry.
+Jones received immediate backlash for his decision to fire Landry, while the former coach received an outpouring of public support.
+Despite Landry's recent poor performance, Cowboys fans felt disillusioned that the only coach in the team's history had been removed so unceremoniously.
+NFL commissioner Pete Rozelle compared the firing to the death of former Green Bay Packers coach Vince Lombardi.
+President George H.W.
+Bush, who had previously represented Texas in the House of Representatives, called Landry "an inspiration to all who ever watched or played the game of football."

-By 1993, however, relations between Jones and Landry had improved, and Landry was inducted into the "Ring of Honor" at Texas Stadium.
+Jones stated he never considered retaining Landry and that he would not have purchased the team unless he could hire Johnson as coach.
+In 1990, Bright said that he regretted the backlash that Jones had faced for firing Landry.
+Bright recounted that he had been willing to fire Landry himself as early as 1987, but that Schramm had told him that there was no suitable replacement who was ready to assume the job.
+By 1993, relations between Jones and Landry had improved, and Landry was inducted into the Ring of Honor at Texas Stadium.

-Landry's last work in professional football was as a "limited partner" of the San Antonio Riders of the World League in 1992.
+Landry's last work in professional football was as a limited partner of the San Antonio Riders of the World League of American Football in 1992.